No matter what your sport is, your athletic shoes are one of the most important pieces of equipment.

 Style Is Not Everything

 Just about every day, someone asks me about their shoes.
-Questions vary from sport to sport, but the fact remains that the majority of people choose athletic shoes based on brand names and styles, rather than what is best for their own feet.
+Questions vary from sport to sport, but the fact remains that the majority of people choose athletic shoes based on brand names and styles, rather than what's best for their own feet.

-I know that it can be hard to pass up those awesome looking shoes that match your uniform perfectly, but in the long run, the most important thing is that the athletic shoe serves its function...to support and protect your feet.
+I know it can be hard to fit those awesome looking shoes that match your uniform perfectly, but in the long run, the most important thing is that the athletic shoe serves its function ... to support and protect your feet.

 So, lets take a closer look at what makes a good athletic shoe.

 The Heel Box